http-tests/cache-tests/README.md

-# Tests for CDNs and Reverse Proxies
+# Tests for HTTP Caches

-This is a test suite for the HTTP protocol behaviours of CDNs and Reverse Proxies (aka HTTP gateways).
+This is a test suite for the protocol behaviours of [HTTP caches](http://httpwg.org/specs/rfc7234.html).
 The initial tests were derived from contributions to the [WPT tests for caching](https://github.com/web-platform-tests/wpt/tree/master/fetch/http-cache).

 ## Goals

-Currently, it is focused on HTTP caching behaviours, as specified by [RFC7234](http://httpwg.org/specs/rfc7234.html).

-Overall, its goal is to identify variances in the behaviours of these devices, both from the normative specifications and between each other.
+Overall, the goal of these tests is to identify variances in the behaviour, both from the normative specifications and between implementations.
 This in turn can help avoid situations where they act in surprising ways.

-The first set of tests are focused on HTTP conformance.
-However, not all of them necessarily apply; for example, most CDNs and reverse proxies ignore some (or all) request `Cache-Control` directives.

-As such, the underlying aim is to provide a basis for discussion about how CDNs and reverse proxies should behave, so that over time we can adapt the tests and align implementations to behave more consistently.
+The underlying aim is to provide a basis for discussion about how HTTP caches -- especially in CDNs and reverse proxies -- should behave, so that over time we can adapt the tests and align implementations to behave more consistently.

-In other words, **passing all of the tests currently means nothing** -- this is not a conformance test suite, it's just the start of a conversation, and a **tool to assess how a CDN or reverse proxy behaves**.
+In other words, **passing all of the tests currently means nothing** -- this is not a conformance test suite, it's just the start of a conversation, and a **tool to assess how a cache behaves**.

-Therefore, if you believe a test should change (based upon common CDN/reverse proxy behaviour or your interpretation of the specifications), or have additional tests, please [contribute](CONTRIBUTING.md).
+Therefore, if you believe a test should change (based upon common behaviour or your interpretation of the specifications), or have additional tests, please [contribute](CONTRIBUTING.md).

 ## Installation